exercism/website-copy/tracks/python/exercises/hamming/mentoring.md

         return (0 if strand_a[0] == strand_b[0] else 1) + distance(strand_a[1:], strand_b[1:])
 ```

-This take more time and more stack space than an iterative solution, and should be discouraged.
+This solution works, but will take more time and more stack space than an iterative solution.
+Encourage the student to think in terms of performance as well as correctness.

 ### Common Suggestions